mkbond777/DTI-meta-learning/README.md

 ### Modular_code_V2_0
 Use to train pre-trained model, SVM and meta-learning SVM model.
-It Also contains EDA
+It also contains EDA

 ### Modular_code_V2_1
 Use to train pre-trained model and meta-learning SVM model